hpfem/hermes/README.rst

-Welcome to the Hermes Project
+Hermes 2D hp-FEM library, version 1.1
 =============================

 This is a basic README file with generic information relevant for both Hermes Common and Hermes2D.